MHH-RCUG/Wochenende/README.md

 OR
 `wget https://github.com/MHH-RCUG/wochenende/archive/master.zip`
 2. Create a conda environment for the pipeline.
-`conda create -n wochenende -c conda-forge -c bioconda bwa trimmomatic prinseq samtools=1.8 ncurses r-base64 sambamba fastuniq fastqc ea-utils bbmap fastp minimap2 bamtools`
+`conda create -n wochenende -c conda-forge -c bioconda bwa trimmomatic prinseq samtools=1.8 ncurses r-base64 sambamba=0.6.6 fastuniq fastqc ea-utils bbmap fastp minimap2 bamtools`
 3. Install all the other tools.
    - ABRA2
 4. Edit the configuration section of `run_Wochenende.py` to set the paths to the tools and reference sequences.